Hug: Health benefits

 Hugging has been proven to have health benefits.
-One study has even shown that hugs increase levels of oxytocin and reduce blood pressure.
+One study has shown that hugs increase levels of oxytocin and reduce blood pressure.
 Research indicates that a 20-second-or-longer hug releases oxytocin.
 Hugging can also buffer against the release of the stress hormone cortisol if a romantic partner hug is shared before a stressful situation.
 However, this effect was only observed for women and not for men.